microsoft/ML-For-Beginners/Regression/1-Tools/README.md

 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/6/)

 ## Review & Self Study

+In this tutorial, you worked with simple linear regression, rather than univariate or multiple linear regression.
+Read a little about the differences between these methods, or take a look at [this video](https://www.coursera.org/lecture/quantifying-relationships-regression-models/linear-vs-nonlinear-categorical-variables-ai2Ef)

 Read more about the concept of Regression and think about what kinds of questions can be answered by this technique.
 Take this [tutorial](https://docs.microsoft.com/learn/modules/train-evaluate-regression-models?WT.mc_id=academic-15963-cxa) to deepen your understanding.